MOSES-do/User-form/README.md

 # User-form
-A form that collects users input and displays it on the same page
+This form collects data from users and stores it temporarily using sessions.
+If user logs out, session is destroyed.